mamatb/OneWordlistToListThemAll/README.md

 ```bash
 dos2unix --force --newfile "${WORDLIST}.txt" "${WORDLIST}-unix.txt"
 ```
-2. Get rid of entries containing non-ascii or non-visible characters (except for the space).
+2. Get rid of passwords containing non-ascii or non-visible characters (except for the space).
 I'm aware of the built-in POSIX character class `[:graph:]`, but have decided to keep the space in the charset.
 ```bash
 LC_ALL='C' grep --text --perl-regexp '^([\x20-\x7E])*$' "${WORDLIST}-unix.txt" > "${WORDLIST}-unix_graph.txt"
 ```
-3. Remove all entries longer than 32 characters.
+3. Remove all passwords longer than 32 characters.
 As OneWordlistToListThemAll aims to provide some quick hits, it does not make much sense trying passwords that long.
 ```bash
 sed --regexp-extended '/.{33,}/d' "${WORDLIST}-unix_graph.txt" > "${WORDLIST}-unix_graph_32max.txt"
 ```